Approximately four to five hours each month from August to May.

 - A one-on-one informal meeting, usually over coffee or a meal, arranged at the convenience of both the mentor and protégé.
 The purpose of this time is to pursue leadership mentoring goals agreed upon by the two.

-- Assigned reading that includes leadership books, various timely articles, YouTube videos, etc.
+- Assigned curriculum that includes leadership books, various timely articles, YouTube videos, Podcasts, etc.

 - To participate in one of the three Service Projects agreed and organized by the current class.